gfiehler/rabbithub_management/README.md

 This is dependent on the rabbitmq_management plugin being activated on the rabbitmq instance.

+# Browser
+The download subscriptions for either all subscriptions or for individual subscriptions seems to only work with Firefox as Chrome does not ask for credentials.
+All other functions seem to work fine in Chrome.

 # API
 You can drive the HTTP API yourself.
 It installs into the management plugin's API; you should understand that first.
 Once you do, the additional paths look like: